aidenfoxx/gaussian-background-generator/README.md

 - It is better to use a lower render width/height due to performance.
 Because of the bluring the quality will appear almost identical once scaled up.

 ## Outstanding Issues
-- Possibly add a some sort of performance scaling if FPS drops below the FPS cap.
+- Possibly add a some sort of performance scaling if FPS drops below the FPS cap
 - Profile and improve performance
 - Ensure browser compatibility